phipalibunao/CS3_2ndQtr_K18_K21/README.md

 In the canon story, this false report becomes accepted as truth.
 If the player completes the game correctly, they realize he was never trying to destroy the bridge but to save it.

+**Mini-Game Details:**
+The player first removes wires from their original spots, then rearranges them to restore proper connections.
+Without the clues, it appears as if the engineer is sabotaging the bridge, but he is actually fixing it.

 **True Clue:** The engineer was trying to fix the bridge.
 **False Clue:** He was caught and framed for damaging the bridge.